soundsleit/fabrics/readme.txt

 ./fab 2 300 5 2 8

-(the parameter: 2 is the number of channels (can be any number of channels), and 300 5 2 8 refer to the tuning system mentioned above.
+The parameters: 2 is the number of channels (can be any number of channels), and 300 5 2 8 refer to the tuning system mentioned above.
 These parameters are passed on as flags and will determine the pitch structure of the fabric of sound.